 About Aminatta Forna

 Aminatta Forna was born in Scotland, raised in Sierra Leone and Britain and spent periods of her childhood in Iran, Thailand and Zambia.
 She is the award-winning author of the novels The Memory of Love and Ancestor Stones, and a memoir The Devil that Danced on the Water.
-The Hired Man, her latest novel, is published in March 2013.
-Aminatta is Professor of Creative Writing at Bath Spa University.
-From September 2013 she will be Sterling Brown Distinguished Visiting Professor at Williams College, Massachusetts.
+The Hired Man, her latest novel, was published in March 2013.
+Aminatta is Professor of Creative Writing at Bath Spa University and currently holds the post of Sterling Brown Distinguished Visiting Professor at Williams College, Massachusetts.

 The Devil that Danced on the Water (HarperCollins 2002), a memoir of her dissident father and of Sierra Leone, was runner up for the Samuel Johnson Prize 2003, chosen for the Barnes & Noble Discover New Writers series and serialised on BBC Radio and in The Sunday Times newspaper.